ettorepuccetti/BiSafe/README.md

 ## Reconciliation and data augmentation

 The dataset has been reconciling using the tool provided by RDF extention in [OpenRefine](http://openrefine.org).
 It look for entities in [WikiData](https://www.wikidata.org/wiki/Wikidata:Main_Page) that matches the rows of our dataset.
-Once the streets in our dataset have been linked to the objects they refer to by URI, it is possible to extract additional information, like, as in our case, the latitude and longitude.
+Once the streets in our dataset have been linked to the objects they refer to by URI, it is possible to extract additional informations, like, as in our case, the latitude and longitude.

 ![reconc](screenshots/reconcile.png)